Why is it important that goals be measurable?

 Mistake #1: “Measurable” = “Only numbers”

 People think a goal must be a dollar amount or a count.
-Which means that’s false.
+That’s false.
 A goal like “I’ll get feedback from at least three colleagues on my presentation” is perfectly measurable.

 Mistake #2: Setting the wrong metric